Apogee of Pedro II of Brazil

-The Apogee of Pedro II of Brazil refers to the decade from 1870 to 1881 during which Emperor Pedro II, and Brazil itself, reached the height of their prestige and activity.
+The apogee of Pedro II of Brazil refers to the decade from 1870 to 1881 during which he, and Brazil itself, reached the height of their prestige and activity.
 The nation experienced rapid development and the emperor was intimately involved in pushing for further progress on a variety of economic and cultural fronts.
 It was during this period that serious efforts toward the end of slavery began to be implemented.

 Apogee

 The end of the Paraguayan War ushered in what is considered the "golden age" and apogee of the Brazilian Empire.
 In a "general way, the 1870s were prosperous for the nation and its monarch.
 It was a period of social and political progress where the distribution of national wealth began to benefit a greater part of the population."
 Brazil's international reputation skyrocketed and, with the exception of the United States, was unequalled by any other American nation.
 Indeed, the "start of the 1870s brought prosperous times for Brazil.
 Its economy was booming, and schemes for internal development—railroads, shipping lines, and immigrant colonies—proliferated.
 With slavery destined for extinction and other reforms projected, the prospects for 'moral and material advances' seemed vast."